Skip to main content

 In February 2024, the JAXPORT Board of Directors approved a four-year agreement for a three-year cruise operation with NCL.
 The cruise line will homeport in Jacksonville from November to April every year through 2028.

-Carnival exclusively sails to The Bahamas, offering 4- and 5-night voyages, along with the occasional 6-night cruise, onboard Carnival Elation, a 71,909 gross registered ton vessel that initially launched in 1998.
-The ship is one of two remaining Fantasy Class ships still in service, as Carnival Fantasy, Ecstasy, Sensation, Fascination, Imagination, and Inspiration are no longer in service.
+Carnival exclusively sails to The Bahamas, offering 4- and 5-night voyages, along with the occasional 6- and 7-night cruise, onboard Carnival Elation, a 71,909 gross registered ton vessel initially launched in 1998.
+The ship is one of two remaining Fantasy Class ships still in service, as Carnival Fantasy, Ecstasy, Sensation, Fascination, Imagination, and Inspiration have been scrapped

-Upon Norwegian's arrival to Jacksonville, Norwegian Gem will offer three 12-night and two 11-night Eastern Caribbean sailings, as well as 4- and 5-night cruises to The Bahamas that visit their private island, Great Stirrup Cay.
+Upon Norwegian's arrival in Jacksonville, Norwegian Gem will offer three 12-night and two 11-night Eastern Caribbean sailings, as well as 4- and 5-night cruises to The Bahamas that visit their private island, Great Stirrup Cay

 The longer cruises will visit ports like Tortola, British Virgin Islands; Basseterre, St. Kitts; Philipsburg, St. Maarten; St. Thomas, US Virgin Islands; and St. John's, Antigua, so you can sail to far-flung Caribbean destinations that aren't available on a Carnival cruise from Jacksonville.